Marian Kotleba: Russia and Syria

-Kotleba is known for his sympathy towards the Russian Federation and the Syrian Arab Republic, having slogans during presidential campaign in 2019 such as "For Slavic unity, against war with Russia" or declaring on national television that "Bashar Al-Assad is a hero of the Middle-East".
-Kotleba also made trips to Syria, having met with Syrian House Speaker and Foreign Minister of Syria.
-It was revealed upon his departure from Banská Bystrica governorship from the documents found there, that he wanted to send a letter to Russian ambassador, in which he asked for assistance and profoundly wrote about his intention to buy a Russian car.
+Kotleba is known for his sympathy towards Russia and the ousted Assad regime of Syria, having slogans during his presidential campaign in 2019 such as "For Slavic unity, against war with Russia" and declaring on national television that "Bashar al-Assad is a hero of the Middle-East".
+Kotleba also made trips to Syria, having met with its speaker of parliament and foreign minister.
+It was revealed upon his departure from the Banská Bystrica governorship from the documents found there, that he wanted to send a letter to the Russian ambassador, in which he asked for assistance and profoundly wrote about his intention to buy a Russian car.
 He also spoke critically of American intervention in Iraq, Afghanistan, Yugoslavia, Libya, and Syria, once reading all of United States involvement in regime change in the Slovak Parliament.

 Political career

 In 2003, Kotleba founded the far-right political party Slovak Togetherness (Slovenská Pospolitosť).
 In 2007 the Slovak interior ministry banned the party from running and campaigning in elections, however it still functioned as a civic organisation.
 In 2009 he ran for the post of Governor of the Banská Bystrica region and received 10% of the votes.
 In the 2013 local elections he ran again and this time received approximately 20% of the votes, thereby securing a run-off against favourite Vladimír Maňka.
 Kotleba won the run-off by receiving 55% of the votes.

 Kotleba's win was described as a "shock" by political analysts, who attributed it to deep anti-Romani sentiments in the region.
 Observers originally had said that they saw almost no chance for Kotleba to succeed in the second round against Maňka, but nonetheless found his strong showing "disturbing".

 Prior to the 2016 election to the National Council, he renamed his party Ľudová strana Naše Slovensko (English: People's Party Our Slovakia) to Kotleba – Ľudová strana Naše Slovensko.
-Despite the polls suggesting the 1.5–3.5% gain of votes, the party rocketed to the parliament with a gain of over 8% of the vote.
+Despite the polls suggesting the 1.5–3.5% gain of votes, the party entered parliament with a gain of over 8% of the vote.
 Despite elements of Neo-Nazism, the post-electoral polls suggest that his success was a result of dissatisfaction with the running of Slovakia and was seen as a protest vote against the ruling Smer – Sociálna demokracia and the fractured right.
 It was also linked to the fall of the Christian Democratic Movement, the Christian conservative party, and the European migrant crisis.

 He was defeated in the Slovak regional elections of 2017 by an independent candidate, Ján Lunter.

 In the 2020 parliamentary election his party gained 7.97%, which gave them 17 seats.

 On 5 April 2022, Kotleba automatically lost his mandate of MP in the National Council as a consequence of being found guilty of demonstrating sympathy for a movement directed at suppression of fundamental rights and freedoms by the Supreme Court.

+In the 2023 parliamentary election, his party lost all their seats.